Shabir Shah

-Shabir Ahmad Shah popularly known as Shabir Shah (born 14 June 1953), in Kadipora, Anantnag, Kashmir is the founder and president of the Jammu and Kashmir Democratic Freedom Party (JKDFP), one of the main separatist political organizations seeking "right of self-determination" to Jammu and Kashmir.
+Shabir Ahmad Shah (born 14 June 1953), popularly known as Shabir Shah, is a Kashmiri separatist political leader and the founder and president of the Jammu and Kashmir Democratic Freedom Party (JKDFP), a separatist political organisation that advocates self-determination for Jammu and Kashmir.

+Shah has spent several years in prison or under detention in connection with separatist activities.
+In June 2019 he was arrested by the National Investigation Agency (NIA) in a terror-funding case.
+In March 2026, the Supreme Court of India granted him bail, citing prolonged delay in the trial proceedings.

 Birth and childhood

 Born in a business family of South Kashmir's Kadipora town in district Anantnag on 14 June 1953.
 Shabir Ahmad Shah Varrier did his early schooling at Government Middle School, Sarnal, Anantnag and passed a higher secondary examination from M.I.
 Higher Secondary School, Anantnag but could not continue his studies due to affiliation with various students’ leagues for which was jailed at very early age.

 Shah's father was Ghulam Mohammad Varrier, who was a Block Development Officer.
 He apparently died in police custody in 1989.

 Personal life

-Shabir is married to Bilquies Shah, a doctor by profession, and they have two daughters - Sehar Shabir shah and Sama Shabir shah.
+Shabir is married to Bilquies Shah, a doctor by profession, and they have two daughters - Sehar Shabir Shah and Sama Shabir shah.